ChaosRez/umbilical-choir-core/README.md

 ## Supported FaaS Providers
 At this time, the agent supports the following FaaS nodes and Runtimes:
 - tinyFaaS (self hosted)
-  - nodejs, and python3
+  - nodejs, python3, and go (partial support)
-  - Assumes tinyFaaS is running on the same machine as the agent
+  - it is suggested to host the agent on the same machine as FaaS server (e.g. tinyFaaS) where possible
 - AWS Lambda
-  - ???
+  - TBD
 - Google Functions
-  - nodejs20, python312
+  - nodejs20, python312, go122
+- Azure Functions
+  - TBD

+### tinyFaaS
+We use [tinyfaas-go](https://github.com/ChaosRez/go-tinyfaas) go wrapper for intracting with tinyFaaS

 ### GCP Functions
-The GCP Functions SDK is not well-documented and has multiple incompatible versions, and it is not backward-compatible.
+The GCP Functions SDK is not well-documented, has multiple incompatible versions, and is not backward-compatible.
+They are moving Functions completely to Cloud Run.
-So, If reusing/publishing any part, please attribute it to me (@chaosRez) and cite our paper (see project README.md).
+So, if reusing/publishing any part, please attribute it to me (@chaosRez) and cite our paper (see project README.md).
 The agent doesn't use the `gcloud` CLI to deploy functions to GCP.
-Instead, it uses the recent GCP API to interact with the GCP Functions service, which by the way took me a lot of time to figure out.
+Instead, it uses the recent GCP API to interact with the GCP Functions service, which took a lot of time to figure out with a working version supporting IAM and needed features.
-But, you need to set Application Default Credentials (ADC) in your environment using `gcloud`.
+However, you need to set Application Default Credentials (ADC) in your environment using `gcloud` or simply use a credentials file mentioned below.
+The second option is suggested since agents are supposed to run on multiple ad-hoc machines in the same region as the associated GCP Function instance.
 A Google Cloud Platform project set up with appropriate permissions enabled is needed.
-For more complex scenarios, refer to the official [go-cloud documentation](https://cloud.google.com/functions/docs/concepts/go-runtime)
+For more complex scenarios, refer to the official [go-cloud documentation](https://cloud.google.com/functions/docs/concepts/go-runtime).

 The function source priority is as follows:
 1. SourceZipURL
 2. SourceLocalPath
 3. SourceGitRepoURL

 Pre-requisites:
 1. **Enable Google Cloud Functions API**:
     - Go to the [Google Cloud Console](https://console.developers.google.com).
     - Select your project e.g. `umbilical-choir`.